 The 2012 update to the 303(d) List included multiple watershed reaches within the Russian River Watershed, which were identified as impaired due to fecal indicator bacteria.
 These waterbodies included: an unnamed tributary on Fitch Mountain, the mainstem Laguna de Santa Rosa, tributaries to the Laguna de Santa Rosa, the mainstem Santa Rosa Creek, tributaries to Santa Rosa Creek, the mainstem Russian River at Veterans Memorial beach from the Railroad Bridge to Highway 101, the mainstem Russian River from Fife Creek to Dutch Bill Creek, the mainstem Butch Bill Creek, and the Green Valley Creek Watershed.

 The 2012 303(d) List relied on fecal coliform data, as well as evidence generated through the TMDL.
-The 303(d) List will be updated in 2019 using the new statewide bacteria objectives. - As described above, the data reanalysis conducted in support of the 2019 Action Plan and described in this Staff Report is consistent with the data analysis conducted to support the 2019 303(d) List update to be released later this year.
-The analysis for both proposed actions relies on E. coli and enterococci in a manner consistent with statewide bacteria objectives as well as enterococci in freshwaters, where combined with other lines of evidence of pollution (e.g., public health advisories) as described in more detail in Chapter 4.
+The 303(d) List was scheduled to be updated in 2020 using the new statewide bacteria objectives.
+But, the State Water Board chose to postpone its consideration of the impairment status of the Russian River until after its consideration of the TMDL Action Plan, which will occur following the Regional Water Board’s re-adoption.

 The Basin Plan delineates waterbodies, including the Russian River, utilizing Hydrologic Subareas (HSA’s) and designates the beneficial uses associated with those HSA’s.
 The 2012 303(d) List of pathogen-impaired waters is based upon HSAs identified in the Basin Plan.
-For the purposes of this TMDL, water quality data assessed to determine evidence of pollution have been reevaluated within sub-watershed areas known as Hydrological Unit 12 (HUC-12).
-This realignment of information results in finer scale delineations and allows more precise impairment/pollution classification.
+For the purposes of this TMDL, water quality data were collected and evaluated to support a land cover model, an OWTS study, a Recreation Study and, in 2019 (as part of the 2019 Staff Report and Action Plan), to determine evidence of pollution using the thresholds established in the binomial tables of the Listing Policy within sub-watershed areas known as Hydrological Unit 12 (HUC-12).
+Specific to this later purpose, the realignment of information to a HUC-12 subwatershed results in finer scale delineations than the Basin Plan’s HSAs.
 The crosswalk between these two spatial delineation methods is listed in Table 1.1 and illustrated in Figure 1.1.